StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 - A class representing a _bag_ of letters.
 In math, a _bag_ is also called a _multiset_.
 Whereas a set either contains an element or does not contain it, a _bag_ may contain zero or more of a given element.
-For example, a _bag_ will allow us to record that we "computer science" contains 3 `c` but only one `p`.
+For example, a _bag_ will allow us to record that "computer science" contains 3 `c` but only one `p`.
 We will construct a class `LetterBag` in Python module `letter_bag.py` to represent bags of letters.
 Since this module does not depend on other modules in our project, we will construct and test it first.